25 of the Best Attractions In Auckland, New Zealand

 Auckland Museum with Cenotaph and Memorial Fountain.

-You can round off this visit by walking back to the city through Parnell, an upscale suburb with restaurants, cafés, galleries and boutiques.
-There is also St. Mary’s Church, a beautiful old wooden church.
+You can round off this visit by walking back to the city through Parnell, an upscale suburb with restaurants, cafés, galleries, and boutiques.
+St. Mary’s Church, a beautiful old wooden church, is also nearby.

 Parnell Village is just one of the 25 attractions in Auckland.